-• Foreign currency exposures in the diversified strategies (growth), diversified strategies (income) and fixed interest asset sectors are fully hedged to Australian dollars.
+Foreign currency exposures in the diversified strategies (growth), diversified strategies (income) and fixed interest asset sectors are fully hedged to Australian dollars.

-• Foreign currency exposures over the developed markets component of the international equities asset class are 50 percent hedged to Australian dollars.
+Foreign currency exposures over the developed markets component of the international equities asset class are 40 per cent hedged to Australian dollars.
+In addition, up to 25 per cent of the international equities asset class may be hedged by the equities managers.